superseriousbusiness/gotosocial/docs/installation_guide/docker.md

 nano docker-compose.yaml
 ```

-Now, you should change the `GTS_HOST` environment variable to the domain you are running GoToSocial on.
+#### Version

-You should also update the GoToSocial version number to use the latest stable release.
+First, you should update the GoToSocial version number to the latest stable release.

 The list of releases can be found [right here](https://github.com/superseriousbusiness/gotosocial/releases), with the newest release at the top.